ObliviousAI/enclave_workshops/workshops/2_Synthetic_Data_from_Multiple_Private_Data_Sources/README.md

 #### Caveats & Validators

-There are essentially 3 levels of security applied in the system:
+There are essentially three levels of security applied in the system:
 - The first is the load balancer and web application firewall.
-This will block things like connections coming from proxies, botnets, filters based on payload size, rate limiters, etc. Usually fairly simple rules; however, this is an important part of OWASP and other frameworks to prevent DOS attacks and other malicious brute-force attacks.
+This will block connections from proxies, botnets, filters based on payload size, rate limiters, etc. Usually pretty simple rules; however, this is an essential part of OWASP and other frameworks to prevent DOS attacks and other malicious brute-force attacks.
 - The proxy runs inside the enclave, which manages user connections according to access control lists.
 It encrypts and decrypts traffic entering and leaving the enclave based on keys established through the attestation-based initial handshake.
 - Application-based logic.
-The actual logic of how data is consumed is down to the designer of the MPC system.
-If you create an API handle that just hands all the sensitive data to whoever calls it, then the application won’t be particularly secure.
+The actual reason for how data is consumed is down to the designer of the MPC system.
+The application won’t be particularly secure if you create an API handle that hands all the sensitive data to whoever calls it.
 We will discuss more advanced protections you may want to consider in future, but they all follow standard secure coding practices.

-Of course, if you would like to be even more secure, you may want the enclave and clients to be connecting over a strict VPN or equivalent.
+Of course, if you want to be even more secure, you may want the enclave and clients to connect over a strict VPN or equivalent.

 #### Reusability

 The last point worth weighing on is reusability.
 If we would like to run this as an allow-listed service in your infrastructure, you may want to build it with configurations stored in the `/usr/runtime.yaml`.
-For example, selecting the specific Smartnoise SynthData model, the parameters, the epsilon, etc. This is, of course, up to you, but it may make future reuse less painful from an administration perspective.
+For example, selecting the specific Smartnoise SynthData model, the parameters, the epsilon, etc. This is up to you, but it may make future reuse less painful from an administration perspective.

 #### A Practical Implementation